wrujel/webpage-gpt/README.md

 </div>

 <div align='center'>
-  This is a web page fully responsive, build with React and deployed on Vercel.
+  This is a fully responsive web page, built with React and deployed on Vercel.
 The page has a beautiful design and is fully responsive.
 Modern and clean design, with a lot of animations and transitions.
 Also use Vite as a build tool and bun for the development environment.

   [Demo](https://webpage-gpt-wrujels-projects.vercel.app/) · [Report issue](/issues) · [Suggest something](/issues)
 </div>